Text Message Marketing for Retailers

 You might text someone to confirm an online order, organize a curbside pickup order, or let someone know a product is back in stock.

-One of the most popular ways retailers use transactional messages is for product updates.
+One of the most popular ways retailers and e-commerce companies use transactional messages is for product updates.
 These text messages automatically notify first-time or returning shoppers when inventory levels change.

 They also allow customers to sign up to receive alerts when inventory is replenished and keep ongoing conversations alive.